crsh/papaja/README.md

 In the future, I hope to add R functions to easily report statistics and wrap everything up nicely in an R-Package to facilitate the setup.
 Any contributions are welcome.

 ## Example
-Take a look at the [.pdf](https://raw.githubusercontent.com/crsh/R2APA/master/example/example.pdf) and the [.rmd](https://github.com/crsh/R2APA/blob/master/example/example.rmd) of the example manuscript I created using this template.
+Take a look at the [.pdf](https://raw.githubusercontent.com/crsh/R2APA/master/example/example.pdf) and the [.rmd](https://github.com/crsh/R2APA/blob/master/example/example.rmd) of the example manuscript in the folder `example`.

 ## Setup
 ### Requirements